simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   Note that this option also exists in the IdP-hosted metadata.
     The value in the SP-remote metadata overrides the value in the IdP-hosted metadata.

+`skipEndpointValidationWhenSigned`
+:   Whether to skip validating that the AssertionConsumerServiceURL sent in authentication
+    requests exist in SP metadata.
+Only allowed for signed requests.
+    This option must be a simple boolean (true/false - although a value of false essentially has no effect) or a callable.
+When used as a callable, the static class method must accept the SP metadata config as a parameter and return a boolean.

 ### Encrypting assertions